avaturn/pygltflib/README.md

 * Margarida Silva
 * Patiphan Wongklaew
 * Alexander Druz
+* Adriano Martins

 #### Thanks
 `pyltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 ### Changelog
+* 1.13.10
+   * NOTE: `GLTF2.load` now throws `FileNotFoundError` instead of failing silently on missing file.
+   * fix issue where extensions with empty but valid dicts were not saving
+   * add `GLTF2.set_binary_blob` for improved access of binary data
+   * split `GLTF2.save_binary` into two methods
+     * GLTF2.save_binary - functions the same way as the original method
+     * GLTF2.save_to_bytes - returns an array containing a binary GLTF file in an array structure

 * 1.13.9
-   * split GLTF2.load_binary into more useful class methods (Patiphan Wongklaew)
+   * split `GLTF2.load_binary` into more useful class methods (Patiphan Wongklaew)
       * GLTF2.load_binary - functions the same way as the original method
       * GLTF2.load_from_bytes - takes raw bytes directly
       * GLTF2.load_binary_from_file_object - loads from a file-like object
     * add missing test image

-* 1.13.8
-   * removed deprecated encoding argument from json parsers (deprecated since python 3.1)
-   * add support for python 3.9 (Margarida Silva)

 See [CHANGELOG.md] (https://gitlab.com/dodgyville/pygltflib/-/blob/master/CHANGELOG.md) for older versions